jodolrui/glue/README.md

 ## Centralizing component state with 'defineState'

-Function `defineState` allows to centralize component state declaration and preseting in one place and use it with TypeScript types in all your component parts.
+Function `defineState` allows you to centralize component state declaration and preseting in one place and use it with `typescript` types in all your component parts.

 You have to declare and preset your state variables creating a `useState` function this way: